AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-002-backend.md

-## ADR 002: Adoption of Go for Microservices
+## ADR 002: Adoption of Programming Language for Microservices
 ## Status: Proposed

 ## Context